Hooli-Strike-Team/Group1_Project/PAGE_TESTING.md

         * Test users are able to login with correct credentials
         * Test users are not able to login with incorrect credentials
         * Test that error messages appear appropriate to each situation (unrecognized username, incorrect password, both, etc)

+        **STORY FORMATTED TESTING**

+     * Given that I am... a user entering invalid (but honest) login credentials ...
+    * When I... enter my presumed username and password ...
+    * I... see the login form with my data, highlighting the unaccepted field.

+    * Given that I am... a malicious user attempting to destroy the user database system ...
+    * When I... submit a malicous SQL query in either of the text fields on the sign in page ...
+    * I... recieve the same failed login response as a user with incorrect login credentials and fail to break the application.

+    * Given that I am... a user with valid login credentials ...
+    * When I... enter my username and password ...
+    * I... am redirected to my user dashboard.

 <img src="TEAM_RESOURCES/Images_Milestone4/login.png" alt="Login Page" width="500">